Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Introduction

 \subsection{Regge Calculus and the discretization of space}

-Before moving to the main part of the paper, we'll take a small detour to motivate the techniques that are used to study the infinitesimal rigidity of polyhedra. \\ In his paper \q{General relativity without coordinates} \cite{key10}, Tullio Regge developed a way to discretize $N$-dimensional Riemannian manifolds throughout a collection of $N$-dimensional building blocks whose intrinsic geometry (their metric) is Euclidean (that is, flat).
+Before moving to the main part of the paper, we'll take a small detour to motivate the techniques that are used to study the infinitesimal rigidity of polyhedra.

+In his paper \q{General relativity without coordinates} (1961) \cite{key10}, Tullio Regge developed a way to discretize $N$-dimensional Riemannian manifolds using a collection of $N$-dimensional building blocks whose intrinsic geometry (their metric) is Euclidean (that is, flat).
 This is known as \textit{Regge Calculus}.
-Besides the original paper, see for example chapter $42$ of \cite{key6}. \\ Apart from being interesting for gravitational physics by providing the necessary tools to evaluate curvatures of Lorentzian manifolds in an intrinsic and manageable way, it also constitutes one of the cornerstones of the mathematical formulation of infinitesimal rigidity, considering that the $N$-dimensional building blocks mentioned above are Euclidean simplices $S_N$, as depicted in Figure \ref{figS}. \\
+Besides the original paper, see for example chapter $42$ of Misner et al. (1973) \cite{key9}.

+Apart from being interesting for gravitational physics by providing the necessary tools to evaluate the curvature of Lorentzian manifolds in an intrinsic and manageable way, it also constitutes one of the cornerstones of the mathematical formulation of infinitesimal rigidity, considering that the $N$-dimensional building blocks mentioned above are Euclidean simplices $S_N$, as depicted in Figure \ref{figS}. \\

-Joined face to face, vertex to vertex, and edge to edge, the initially smooth manifold transforms into a discrete association of simplices.
+Joined facet to facet, the initially smooth manifold transforms into a discrete association of simplices.
 What is particularly well-suited for computations is that the characterization of any such discrete manifold skeleton only requires the specification of the edge lengths of the simplices and the gluing rules for connecting them.
 By choosing a collection of sufficiently small simplices, any smooth manifold can be approximated to arbitrarily high precision with an assembly of that kind.
 The fact that edge lengths suffice to specify the intrinsic geometry, has been exploited so far to conclude that